Python packaging, environment and dependency management

 Possibly also required?

-I might also want to avoid having the gigantic MKL library installed, not being a fan.
+I might also want to avoid installing the gigantic MKL library, not being a fan.
 It comes baked in by default for most Anaconda installs.
 I can usually disable it by request:

-Clearly, the packagers do not test this configuration often, because it fails sometimes even for packages that notionally do not need MKL.
+Clearly, the packagers do not test this configuration often because it fails sometimes even for packages that notionally do not need MKL.
 Worth attempting, however.
-Between the various versions and installed copies, MKL alone was using about 10GB total on my Mac when I last checked.
+Between the various versions and installed copies, MKL alone used about 10GB on my Mac when I last checked.
 I also try to reduce the number of copies of MKL by starting from miniconda as my base Anaconda distribution, cautiously adding things as I need them.

 3.1.3 Local environment